aailab-kaist/DBAE/README.md

-# Diffusion Bridge AutoEncoders for Unsupervised Representation Learning (DBAE) in ICLR 2025
+# [ICLR 2025] Diffusion Bridge AutoEncoders for Unsupervised Representation Learning (DBAE)
 # Dependencies

 Download all the packages described in setup.py